How do I get work experience in the UK?

 You can explore our website to find out more about sources of vacancies in the UK and where to find work experience for the type of degree you are studying or the type of career you want to go into.

-You can also explore the Student Circus website which advertises internships with UK companies that actively recruit international students.
+You can also explore Student Circus, a job listing service, which we subscribe to and is free to you.
+Student Circus advertises internships with UK companies that actively recruit international students.
+Also check out the webinar above about Student Circus to find out more.

 Can I use an agency or paid service to help me get work experience?